Martin B-10

-The Martin B-10 was the first all-metal monoplane bomber to be regularly used by the United States Army Air Corps, entering service in June 1934.
+The Martin B-10 is a bomber aircraft designed by the Glenn L. Martin Company.
+Entering service in June 1934, it was the first all-metal monoplane bomber to be regularly used by the United States Army Air Corps.
 It was also the first mass-produced bomber whose performance was superior to that of the Army's pursuit aircraft of the time.

-The B-10 served as the airframe for the B-12, B-13, B-14, A-15 and O-45 designations using Pratt & Whitney engines instead of Wright Cyclones.
+The B-10 served as the airframe for the B-12, B-13, B-14, A-15, and O-45 designations – using Pratt & Whitney engines instead of Wright Cyclones.
 A total of 348 of all versions were built.
 The largest users were the US, with 166, and the Netherlands, with 121.

 Design and development

 The B-10 began a revolution in bomber design.
 Its all-metal monoplane airframe, along with its features of closed cockpits, rotating gun turrets (almost simultaneously with the 1933 British Boulton & Paul Overstrand biplane bomber's own enclosed nose-turret), retractable landing gear, internal bomb bay, and full engine cowlings, became the standard for bomber designs worldwide for decades.
 It made all existing bombers completely obsolete.
 Martin received the 1932 Collier Trophy for designing the XB-10.

 The B-10 began as the Martin Model 123, a private venture by the Glenn L. Martin Company of Baltimore, Maryland.
 It had a crew of four: pilot, copilot, nose gunner and fuselage gunner.
 As in previous bombers, the four crew compartments were open, but it had a number of design innovations as well.